ajaman190/ajaman190/README.md

 - 🌱 I love competitive programming, machine learning, and games.

-- ⚙️ I’m currently learning DevOps and BlockChain
+- ⚙️ I’m currently learning DevOps.

 - 💕 I’m looking to collaborate on the Backend and DevOps projects.